Breast filariasis describes filariasis, a parasitic infestation commonly caused by Wuchereria bancrofti and Brugia malayi, of the breast.

 Lymphatic filariasis puts at risk more than a billion people in more than 80 countries who are seriously incapacitated or disfigured by the disease.
 Breast filariasis has been reported in the Indian subcontinent where the organism is endemic.

 Clinically presents as a unilateral painless lump in breast often associated with redness of the overlying skin.
 Most often the lesions are seen involving the upper outer quadrant of the breast.
 Sometimes, the skin over the nodule may be hyperemic with changes of peau d'orange, and the axillary nodes may be enlarged.

 In lymphatic filariasis, the adult parasites live in the lymphatic vessels while their offspring, the microfilariae, circulate in the peripheral blood and are available to the mosquito vectors when they feed on the human blood.

 The larvae enter the lymphatic vessels causing lymphangitis, fibrosis and disruption of lymphatic drainage.
-Hyperaemia and sub-dermal lymphatic damage lead to peau d’orange appearance of the breast more commonly associated with malignancies and cause a clinical dilemma in the diagnosis.
+Hyperemia and sub-dermal lymphatic damage lead to peau d’orange appearance of the breast more commonly associated with malignancies and cause a clinical dilemma in the diagnosis.

 Ultrasound is a valuable tool for demonstrating cases of lymphatic filariasis.
-Real-time USG may sometimes show a rigorous movement of the adult worm, an appearance labelled as "filarial dance."
+Real-time USG may sometimes show a rigorous movement of the adult worm, an appearance labeled as "filarial dance."
 Mixed red-blue color Doppler signals that are non-rhythmic, non-pulsatile, and the characteristic pulse Doppler trace due to irregular worm movement.